Ryan-Daley/Ryan-Daley.github.io/src/pages/index.md

     name: Blog
 ---

-This page was designed to showcase a range of projects from uni to help me get a grad job - it didn't work, but now I'm weirdly attached to this site.
-I want to morph it into something else but i'm not sure what.
+This page was designed to showcase a range of uni projects to help me get a grad job.
+It didn't work, but now I'm weirdly attached to the site.
+I want to morph it into something else but I'm not sure what.
 For rants and musings see the blog section - had to delete them because of new job, impartiality et cetera et cetera.

 [CV](/files/cv/cv.pdf) / ryandaley64@gmail.com